0000 Goals and Objectives

 4. The investigator shall instruct the complainant to report immediately if the objectionable behavior occurs again or if the accused retaliates against them.
 The investigator shall instruct the accused to refrain from engaging in any retaliatory behavior directed at the complainant or cause others to take such action and shall further inform the accused of the consequences.

-5. The investigator shall notify the complainant that if they desires further investigation and action, they may request a district level investigation by contacting the Superintendent of Schools or, in the case where the Superintendent served as the investigator, the President of the Board of Education in accordance with paragraph “7”, below.
+5. The investigator shall notify the complainant that if they desires further investigation and action, they may request a district level investigation by contacting the Superintendent or, in the case where the Superintendent served as the investigator, the President of the Board of Education in accordance with paragraph “7”, below.

 6. If the initial investigation results in a finding that discrimination or harassment did occur, the investigator will promptly notify the Superintendent, who shall then take appropriate action in accordance with district policy, applicable collective bargaining agreement, and/or state law.
 The District will also take all appropriate steps to prevent the recurrence of discrimination and/or harassment, and correct any discriminatory effects, if appropriate.